atom-box/eleventy-base-blog/posts/built-with-congress-elissa-slotkin.md

 It is an ethical advertising project, maybe like DuckDuckGo?
 The [Readme at Github](https://github.com/WICG/floc) is helpful.

-Total users of this thing plummeted from 50,000 to 20,000 in August.
+The total number of users of FLoC plummeted from 50,000 to 20,000 in August, according to the graph at BuiltWith.

 ### Hosting
 Nexcess